pianomanfrazier/techblog/content/post/microbit-asteroids.md

 ## Keep Score

-To keep store we'll count the astroids that go by.
-For this we need another variable to count the astroids.
+To keep score we'll count the asteroids that go by.
+For this we need another variable to count the asteroids.

 ```py
 score = 0